EventStore/EventStore/docs/server/security/README.md

 To run EventStoreDB on FIPS 140-2 enabled operating systems, the following is required:

-1. The MD5 plugin must be installed.
-It is available on our [commercial downloads page](https://developers.eventstore.org/).
-To install it, unzip it in the `plugins` directory inside the server installation directory and restart the server.
-2. The node's certificates & keys must be FIPS 140-2 compatible
+1. The node's certificates & keys must be FIPS 140-2 compatible
     - Our certificate generation tool, [es-gencert-cli](https://github.com/EventStore/es-gencert-cli/releases), generates FIPS 140-2 compatible certificates & keys as from version 1.2.0 (only the linux build).
     - If you want to manually generate your certificates or keys with openssl, you must use openssl 3 or later.
     - If you want to use PKCS #12 bundles (.p12/.pfx extension), you must use a FIPS 140-2 compatible encryption algorithm (e.g AES-256) & hash algorithm (e.g SHA-256) to encrypt the bundle's contents.

+It used to be necessary to download an additional commercial plugin, but this is no longer required.
+The functionality now ships in the server package and automatically enables if necessary in FIPS environments.

 Note that EventStoreDB will also likely run properly on FIPS 140-3 compliant operating systems with the above steps but this cannot reliably be confirmed at the moment as FIPS 140-3 certification is still ongoing for the operating systems themselves.